Indezine Logo

 Figure 8: Keep Source Formatting icon

-Also be aware that if both the presentations use different aspect ratios, then the copied slides will inherit the aspect ratio of the destination presentation.
+Also note that if the source and destination presentations use different aspect ratios, the inserted slides will automatically adopt the aspect ratio of the destination presentation.

 Move Rather Than Copy Slides?

-1. Proceed with steps 1 to 6 as explained in the preceding section.
+1. Proceed with steps 1 through 6, as described in the preceding section.

-3. You will see a contextual menu, as shown in Figure 9, below.
-Choose the Move option in this menu.
+3. A contextual menu will appear, as shown in Figure 9, below.
+From this menu, select the Move option.

 4. Move your slides